Rocky5/Xbox-Softmodding-Tool/README.md

  * Extremely simple to install
  * Extremely difficult to break the softmod
  * Supports the Xbox HDD partition table
+ * Built in back door if you break your dashboard. ( Hold Start+Y on startup )
  * Allows you to NULL the HDD Key
  * Allows you to switch video regions
  * Persistent Softmod Mode